- Parents Home

 Preventing House Fires

-Always be aware of possible fire hazards in your home, and keep these tips in mind:
+Always be aware of possible fire hazards in your house or apartment.
+To prevent fires, keep these tips in mind:

 Electrical Appliances, Cords, and Outlets